Chromeilion/ppan/README.md

 PPAN is a model for automatic onset detection from video.

 ## Installing
-Make sure Cython is installed, then, from the repo root, simply run:
+Make sure Cython is installed and that you're using python <= 3.11.
+Then, from the repo root, simply run:
 ```shell
 pip install .
 ```